TeamWin/android_device_lge_g4/README.md

-## TWRP device tree for LG G4 (H811 & H815 - international) including decryption support
+## TWRP device tree for LG G4 (H811 & H815) including decryption support*

-This tree is a unified version which can create a build for the H811 and H815 devices.
+Decryption is supported for AOSP/CM based ROMS only (so no STOCK).

-Just build.
-The detection happens when TWRP boots up.
+This tree is a unified version which can create a build for LG H811 and H815.

-The whole tree is expecting omnirom 6.0 sources and is a mix of TeamWin (base tree) + jcadduono (extended tree) + steadfasterX (even more extended - omnirom 6.0 compatible, optimized kernel, and fully working decryption).
+The detection happens automatically when TWRP boots up.

 Prepare the sources from here: https://github.com/omnirom/android/tree/android-6.0

-Add to `.repo/local_manifests/h815.xml`:
+Add to `.repo/local_manifests/g4.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>